sed-seyedi/sed-stumpwmrc/README.md

 - every app is in full screen.

-- it has no eyecandy. there is no panel. there is no widget.
+- there is 0 eye-candy.

 - it is smart. basiclay iq takes care of your repetitive desktop management tasks.